cometbft/cometbft/spec/consensus/bft-time.md

 Since the block `Time` is produced in a deterministic way, every node that receives the proposed block, can validate `Block.Time` using the same procedure.
-Block with wrongly computed block times are rejected.
+Blocks with wrongly computed block times are rejected.

 ## Properties